Ways to Contribute

 Give a Gift for the Future

 When your family, friends, and neighbors ask what your child wants for his or her birthday or for the holidays, ask them to contribute to your child’s education.
-Instead of another T-shirt or toy, they might prefer to give something that could provide assistance year after year.
-Your friends and family can make a check payable to UESP.
-Be sure to have them include the beneficiary's name and UESP account number on the front of the check.
+Instead of another T-shirt or toy, they can give a gift that lasts a lifetime.

 Anyone can contribute to a UESP account; however, only the account owner/agent can (1) control how the assets are invested and used, and (2) claim tax benefits related to the account, regardless of who contributed to it.